tinko26/ao/docs/api/src/ao_sys/ao_queue4ptr.h.md

 typedef struct ao_qpop_ptr_t ao_qpop_ptr_t;
 ```

-This type represents the popping from a queue for pointers.
+Represents the popping from a queue for pointers.

 # Structs